 The Czech Republic has extremely large geological reserves of construction minerals.
-The total verified sources of construction minerals in the Czech Republic are around 20 billion tonnes and a total of around 64 million tonnes are mined annually, their share in the total extraction of raw materials is gradually increasing and currently (2020) is 57%.
-Almost 80% of the production of construction minerals comes from reserved deposits, which account for more than 51 million tonnes.
+The total verified sources of construction minerals in the Czech Republic are around 20 billion tonnes and a total of around 65 million tonnes are mined annually (in 2021 their mining reached 68.408 million tonnes), their share in the total extraction of raw materials is gradually increasing and currently is about 60%.
+In 2021 82,5% of the production of construction minerals comes from reserved deposits, which account 55.507 million tonnes.
 The decisive importance have crushed stone and sand and gravel, which together make up 97% of the volume (over 62 million tonnes) of all extracted construction minerals.
-The share of production from reserved deposits in crushed stone and sand and sand and gravel together is 80% (50 million tonnes).
-It is higher for crushed stone, where extraction from reserved deposits represents 91% of the total extraction of crushed stone.
+The share of production from reserved deposits in crushed stone and sand and gravel together is 80% (in 2021 52.068 million tonnes).
+It is higher for crushed stone, where extraction from reserved deposits represents 90% of the total extraction of crushed stone.
 For sand and gravel, the production from reserved deposits accounts for only 57% of the total production.